Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Gary Cooper

-The second excerpt represents the present or the deciding factor of the moment, and is drawn from The Wizard of Oz by L. Frank Baum:
+The second excerpt represents the element of Fire.
+It speaks of emotional influences and base passions, and is drawn from The Mayor of Casterbridge by Thomas Hardy: